ehorodyski/bus-schedule/UPDATE_GUIDE.md

 Specific steps taken on BusSchedule are as follows:

 1. Using a new sample Angular 8 project, re-align existing npm package dependency versions for dependencies present across both projects.
-2. Packages `@angular/cdk`, `tslib`, and `@angular-devkit/build-angular` were added that facilitate Angular 8 but were not present in the existing project.
+2. Packages `@angular/cdk`, `tslib`, and `@angular-devkit/build-angular` have been added as they are dependencies of Angular 8 but were not present in the existing project.
 3. Terminal command `ng update` was run to re-scaffold the existing project to match Angular 8's specifications.
 4. Update `angular-2-local-storage` from `1.0.1` to `3.0.1` in order to compile alongside the rest of the updated dependencies.
 5. Packages `timers` and `stream` were added as they are required for `xml2js` and `sax` respectively.